Big Wood Canal Company and American Falls Reservoir District #2

 Big Wood Canal Company

-American Falls Reservoir District #2 Board members joined in Joint Session at 11:00AM
+American Falls Reservoir District #2 Board members joined at 11AM to hear audit report.

 Amendment(s) if needed as noted in Idaho Code 74-204